Vacuum quantum fluctuation energy in expanding universe and dark energy

-In the following section, we shall obtain the solutions to Einstein-Friedmann equations, which show that during the evolution of the universe, the components of ${{\rho }_{i}}(t)$, ${{x}_{i}}(t)$, and $w(t)$ vary in their own intervals and make the total energy density $\rho (t)$ vary in time continuously.
-Instead, the radial scale factor $R(t)$ of the universe will have the phase transition from power law functions to exponential function or inverse.
-Einstein-Friedmann equations can describe both the inflation phase or power law phases for the radial scale factor function $R(t)$.
+In the following section, we shall obtain the solutions to the Einstein-Friedmann equations, which show that during the evolution of the universe, the energy density components of ${{\rho }_{i}}(t)$, ${{x}_{i}}(t)$, and the coefficient $w_{i}(t)$ of the equations of state vary in their own intervals and make the total energy density $\rho (t)$ vary in time continuously.
+Instead, the radial scale factor $R(t)$ of the universe will have the phase change from power law functions to exponential function or the inverse.
+The Einstein-Friedmann equations can describe both the inflation (exponential) phase and power law phases for the radial scale factor function $R(t)$.